 Who is this for?

-If you are a Blue Cross Blue Shield of Michigan or Blue Care Network member, this information can help you figure out if you can still get treatment from a doctor who is leaving your insurance plan’s network.
+If you're a Blues member, use this information to figure out if you can still get treatment from a doctor who is leaving your insurance plan’s network.

 We know the relationship with your doctor is important to your health and well-being.
 And we do everything within our control to assure you have a great, long-term relationship with your doctor.